thewizardplusplus/go-html-selector/README.md

     - tags without attributes;
     - attributes with an empty value;
     - whitespace-only text;
+  - support of selection terminating ahead of time (optional);
 - representing a result:
   - using the builder interface for building a result;
   - built-in builders: